Do I Qualify?

 - You are at least 18 years of age and are legally able to enter into binding contracts in the state of Arizona.

-- All members of your household are 12 years of age or older.
-Due to insurance-related policies, DHDR is not able to adopt adult Dobermans to families with children under the age of 12.
-Families with children of any age may apply to adopt a puppy under the age of six months.
+- All members of your household are 8 years of age or older.
+Due to insurance-related policies, DHDR is generally not able to adopt adult Dobermans to families with children under the age of 8.
+Families with children of any age, including those under 8, may apply to adopt a puppy under the age of six months.
+(Learn about the Puppy Waiting List here).

 - If applicable, you can present a letter on letterhead stationery from your landlord or Home Owners’ Association (HOA) allowing you to keep a Doberman Pinscher at your residence.

 - You can afford to care for your Doberman independently.
-(Expect to spend at least $500 a year on food, medical care, supplies, grooming, treats, toys, bedding, etc, not counting emergency care.)
+(Expect to spend at least $1k per year on food, medical care, supplies, grooming, treats, toys, bedding, etc, not counting emergency care.)

 - If you have a yard, it is completely fenced, your fence is at least 5′, preferably 6′, high and in good repair, and your outside gates are always securely locked.